makandra/katapult/README.md

 ## Extending Wheelie

-Wheelie is (planned to be) easily extendable with plugins.
+Wheelie is (planned to be) easily extendable with a plugin system.

 ## Contributing